lovrosdu/klor/doc/01-intro.md

 ## Principles of Klor

 The main idea of Klor is to use macros to embed a choreographic, yet Clojure-like, programming language inside of Clojure.
+Clojure was chosen as the base because it is a great fit for the inherently concurrent setting of choreographies.
-Since Clojure emphasizes a functional programming style with a rich set of immutable and persistent data structures, Klor follows suit and tries to move away from the traditional imperative approach to choreographic programming.
+It emphasizes a functional programming style and comes with a rich set of concurrency primitives and immutable persistent data structures, drastically lowering the amount of concurrency bugs.

-In Klor, each choreography is therefore modeled as a function (called a **choreographic function**).
+In Klor, each choreography is modeled as a function (sometimes also called a **choreographic function**).
-Choreographies defined with Klor can then be projected to normal Clojure functions as part of Clojure's macroexpansion process, allowing them to be seamlessly integrated with existing Clojure code.
+Choreographies defined with Klor can be projected to normal Clojure functions as part of Clojure's macroexpansion process and seamlessly integrated with existing Clojure code.